How many Small Businesses are in Connecticut? And how many Small Businesses have been protected from data theft?

 Here are a few things you must know:

-- Employees email passwords should be with combinations of uppercase and lowercase letters, numbers, and symbols.
-It should be reset every week.
+- Employees email passwords should be with combinations of uppercase and lowercase letters, numbers, and symbols, and should reset every week.

 - Administrative accounts should use even more complicated password.
 Don’t set a simple password like “Password01” or “Admin123.” its easy for the hackers to frequently try these overused codes.